header-banner-calculatingexpiry.jpg

 Studying Food Degradation

-The next stage, known as accelerated testing, sees changes made to temperature, oxygen concentration and other key factors to see how much this causes the food to deteriorate.
+The next stage, accelerated testing, sees changes made to temperature, oxygen concentration and other key factors to see how much this causes the food to deteriorate.
 Once researchers have calculated the estimated shelf life in accelerated testing, this will inform their decision of use by date.

 ‘Use by date’ and ‘Best Before date’ – What’s The Difference?